EliusCaleb/portfolio/readme.md

 ### Get to know me

-💬 I'm an expert on **software architectures for Google Cloud, AWS and/or Azure.I am best in react, ruby on rails**
+💬 I'm an expert on **the technologies React and Ruby on Rails.
+Currently studying typescript and angular as part of my internship at Italanta**

-📝 I regularly write articles on [https://blog.medium.com/](https://blog.italanta.net/)
+📝 I regularly write articles on [https://blog.medium.com/]

 📄 Know about my experiences [through my CV](about/resume.md)